One-letter word: Work titles

 A character in James Joyce's Ulysses speaks of books yet to be written:

 "You were bowing to the mirror, stepping forward, taking the applause, serious as a pope, very striking face.
 Hurray for the Sunday moron!
 Rra!
 No one would notice: you didn't tell anyone.
 The books you were going to write with letters as titles.
 Did you read his F?
 Oh yes, but I prefer Q. Of course, but W is magnificent.
 Ah yes, W."

-Unbeknownst to Joyce, F would be written by Daniel Kehlmann in 2013, Q by Luther Blissett in 1999, and Georges Perec's W, published in 1975, would describe a country "where sport and life merge in the same magnificent effort."
+Unbeknownst to Joyce, F would be written by Daniel Kehlmann in 2013, Q under the collective pseudonym Luther Blissett in 1999, and Georges Perec's W, published in 1975, would describe a country "where sport and life merge in the same magnificent effort."

 Other literary works with one-letter titles include: A by Louis Zukofsky, G. by John Berger, H by Philippe Sollers, N. by Stephen King, R by Céline Minard, S by John Updike, V. by Thomas Pynchon and Z by Vassílis Vassilikós.
 Jacques Roubaud also titled one of his books ∈, this mathematical symbol of belonging being for him "by extension, a symbol of belonging to the world."
 (Note: According to Jack Goody, this characteristic of X is evidence of the "logographic" origin of the alphabet: "the sign we write X, and which we use to mean 'cross', refers, in addition to the sound we associate with it, to a concept, an object and an action".)

 Several films also have a single-letter title, such as Alexandre Arcady's K, Oliver Stone's W., Fritz Lang's M and its 1951 remake by Joseph Losey, or Costa-Gavras' Z, based on the novel of the same name.
 (Note: One-letter words are also used to categorize films according to their intended audience.
 At the end of the 1930s, the British Board of Film Classification introduced a new category, "H" (Horrific), for horror films, alongside "U" (Universal), for all audiences, and "A" (Adult), for adults.
 The Motion Picture Association of America's film classification system, instituted in 1968, distinguishes between "X" and "pornographic" films, "G" (General) films for all audiences, including children, "M" (Mature) films for all audiences but with parental consent for children, and "R" (Restricted) films, forbidden to children under 17 if unaccompanied.
 In India, the Central Board of Film Certification distinguishes between "U" (Unrestricted Public Exhibition) films for all audiences, "A" (Adults) films for adults only, and "S" (Special class of persons) films for specialized audiences, such as doctors or engineers.)